AbdullahSaif-code/Superior-Uni/README.md

 ## License

-This project is licensed under the MIT License.
-Refer to the [LICENSE](URL_4) file for detailed information.
+This project is licensed under the CC0 License.

 ## Contact